-Corporation's Right to Purchase 2022 Series C-1 Bonds
+Corporation's Right to Purchase 2023 Series A-1/2022 Series G Bonds

-The Corporation retains the right to purchase any 2022 Series C-1 Bonds, at such times, in such amounts and at such prices as the Corporation shall determine, subject to the provisions of the General Resolution, and, thereby, reduce its obligations, including Sinking Fund Payments, if any, for such 2022 Series C-1 Bonds.
+The Corporation retains the right to purchase any 2023 Series A-1/2022 Series G Bonds, at such times, in such amounts and at such prices as the Corporation shall determine, subject to the provisions of the General Resolution, and, thereby, reduce its obligations, including Sinking Fund Payments, if any, for such 2023 Series A-1/2022 Series G Bonds.
 See "SECURITY FOR THE BONDS-Cash Flow Statements and Cash Flow Certificates" in Part II of this Official Statement.

-When the Trustee receives notice from the Corporation of its election or direction to redeem 2022 Series C-1 Bonds, or is otherwise required to redeem 2022 Series C-1 Bonds, the Trustee will give notice, in the name of the Corporation, of the redemption of such 2022 Series C-1 Bonds or portions thereof.
-Such notice will specify the maturities of the 2022 Series C-1 Bonds to be redeemed, the Redemption Date, any conditions precedent to such redemption and the place or places where amounts due upon such redemption will be payable.
-Not less than twenty (20) days before the Redemption Date for the 2022 Series C-1 Bonds (other than a Redemption Date that is also a mandatory tender date), the Trustee is to mail a copy of such notice to the registered owners of any 2022 Series C-1 Bonds or portions thereof which are to be redeemed, at their last addresses appearing upon the registry books.
-Interest will not be payable on any 2022 Series C-1 Bonds or portions thereof after the Redemption Date if notice has been given and if sufficient monies have been deposited with the Trustee to pay the principal or applicable Redemption Price of and interest on such 2022 Series C-1 Bonds on such date and all conditions precedent, if any, to such redemption shall have been satisfied.
+When the Trustee receives notice from the Corporation of its election or direction to redeem 2023 Series A-1/2022 Series G Bonds, or is otherwise required to redeem 2023 Series A-1/2022 Series G Bonds, the Trustee will give notice, in the name of the Corporation, of the redemption of such 2023 Series A-1/2022 Series G Bonds or portions thereof.
+Such notice will specify the Series and maturities of the 2023 Series A-1/2022 Series G Bonds to be redeemed, the Redemption Date, any conditions precedent to such redemption and the place or places where amounts due upon such redemption will be payable.
+Not less than twenty (20) days before the Redemption Date for the 2023 Series A-1/2022 Series G Bonds (other than a Redemption Date that is also a mandatory tender date), the Trustee is to mail a copy of such notice to the registered owners of any 2023 Series A-1/2022 Series G Bonds or portions thereof which are to be redeemed, at their last addresses appearing upon the registry books.
+Interest will not be payable on any 2023 Series A-1/2022 Series G Bonds or portions thereof after the Redemption Date if notice has been given and if sufficient monies have been deposited with the Trustee to pay the principal or applicable Redemption Price of and interest on such 2023 Series A-1/2022 Series G Bonds on such date and all conditions precedent, if any, to such redemption shall have been satisfied.

-Provisions with Respect to Tender of 2022 Series C-1 Bonds
+Provisions with Respect to Tender of 2023 Series A-1/2022 Series G Bonds

-No liquidity facility has been obtained to pay the Purchase Price of any 2022 Series C-1 Bonds that are tendered and not remarketed or redeemed, and the Corporation will be obligated to pay the Purchase Price of those 2022 Series C-1 Bonds only from monies available from and held under the General Resolution.
-Failure to pay the Purchase Price of the 2022 Series C-1 Bonds constitutes a 2022 Series C Event of Default under the 2022 Series C Supplemental Resolution but does not, in and of itself, constitute an Event of Default under the General Resolution.
-The 2022 Series C-1 Supplemental Resolution provides that upon such 2022 Series C Event of Default the Trustee shall proceed to bring suit on behalf of the owners of the 2022 Series C-1 Bonds for such Purchase Price, with recovery limited to moneys available under the General Resolution.
-Failure to pay the unpaid principal amount and accrued interest on the 2022 Series C-1 Bonds upon their maturity constitutes an Event of Default under the General Resolution.
+No liquidity facility has been obtained to pay the Purchase Price of any 2023 Series A-1/2022 Series G Bonds that are tendered and not remarketed or redeemed, and the Corporation will be obligated to pay the Purchase Price of those 2023 Series A-1/2022 Series G Bonds only from monies available from and held under the General Resolution.
+Failure to pay the Purchase Price of the 2023 Series A-1/2022 Series G Bonds of a Series constitutes a 2023 Series A Event of Default or 2022 Series G Event of Default, as applicable, under the applicable 2023 Supplemental Resolution or 2022 Series G Supplemental Resolution but does not, in and of itself, constitute an Event of Default under the General Resolution.
+The 2023 Series A-1/A-2 Supplemental Resolution and 2022 Series G Supplemental Resolution each provide that upon such 2023 Series A Event of Default or 2022 Series G Event of Default, as applicable, the Trustee shall proceed to bring suit on behalf of the owners of the 2023 Series A-1/2022 Series G Bonds of the applicable Series for such Purchase Price, with recovery limited to moneys available under the General Resolution.
+Failure to pay the unpaid principal amount and accrued interest on the 2023 Series A-1/2022 Series G Bonds upon their maturity constitutes an Event of Default under the General Resolution.